STEP |

 into the

-- If you have difficulty compressing the vanes, tighten a hose clamp around them.
-Hold the vane over the base and nudge the impeller in.
-Think ring compressor for a piston.
+* If you have difficulty compressing the vanes, tighten a hose clamp around them.
+Hold the vane over the pump base and nudge the impeller in.
+This is similar to compressing piston rings during an engine rebuild.

 |